Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 ### Encrypted Transports

 The use of encrypted transports directly mitigates passive surveillance of the DNS payload, however there are still some privacy attacks possible.
+This section enumerates the residual privacy risks to an end user when an attacker can passively monitor encrypted DNS traffic flows on the wire.

 These are cases where user identification, fingerprinting or correlations may be possible due to the use of certain transport layers or clear text/observable